Kevin0z0/hexo-renderer-sass2/README.md

 # hexo-renderer-sass2

-A hexo plugin for sass, hexo could compile sass/scss files automatically
+A sass plugin for hexo.
+This plugin could compile sass/scss files automatically

 ## Install